-Under the terms of Part 19 Companies Act 2014, there are two types of private unlimited companies (ULCs).
+Under the terms of Part 19 of the Companies Act 2014, there are two types of private unlimited companies (ULCs):

 The following Unlimited Companies are subject to the requirements to the preparation and filing of

-Financial Statements (financial years beginning after 1 January 2017):
+Financial Statements, for the financial years beginning after 1 January 2017:

 (b) an ULC which is a credit institution or an insurance undertaking or the holding company of a credit institution or an insurance undertaking,